 Listen.
 The Board intends to regularly seek input from shareholders regarding compensation.
-To that end, annual advisory votes on "Say on Pay" provide shareholders with a consistent channel through which to provide directional input on compensation decisions.
+To that end, annual advisory votes on "Say on Pay" provide shareholders with a consistent communication channel that provides directional input on compensation decisions.

 Comply and Communicate.
 Sonoco seeks to clearly articulate a compensation philosophy that serves as the foundation for all of its pay programs and decisions, and to clearly disclose the Board's decision-making process, from the selection of peer groups and performance targets, through performance assessment and award determination.